 - 'Indian Summer' has coppery orange flowers and grows up to 30 inches tall.

 - 'Princess Eliane' has bright pink flowers with yellow and burgundy throats.
 It is a small variety, 9 to 12 inches tall.

 Cut Peruvian lilies back after blooming to prevent the plants from directing energy into seed production.
 Where plants have spread too much, pull up less productive stems to encourage younger plants from newly formed tubers to flourish.

 Propagating Peruvian Lily

 The easiest and most reliable Peruvian lily propagation method is dividing the tuberous roots in the early spring before new growth begins.
 Here's how:

-- Use pruners to cut off dead growth or cut back green growth to a height of 6 inches.
+- Use pruners to cut off dead growth or remove green growth to a height of 6 inches.

 - Use a shovel to dig down several inches around the clump you want to divide.
 You may be unable to divide in large colonies without damaging neighboring plants.

 - Lift the entire clump from the ground and carefully brush off excess soil.
 Take care not to break the brittle roots.

 - Carefully cut apart clumps.
 Each clump should have at least three to five tubers.

-- If possible, replant immediately in the garden.
-Dig a shallow hole, place the tubers over a small mound of dirt in the center of the hole, then cover with about 2 inches of soil.
-If necessary, the divided root clumps can be stored over winter in a dry, cool location, then planted in the spring.
+- Replant immediately in the garden.
+Dig a shallow hole, place the tubers over a small mound of dirt in the center of the hole, then cover it with about 2 inches of soil.

 Growing Peruvian Lily From Seed

-Growing these plants from seed is not a common exercise, since the germination rates are low and the seeds require special handling.
-And it can take several years for seed-grown plants to achieve flowering maturity.
-Seed propagation of Peruvian lily is a practice for very serious gardeners only.
-Make sure to plant plenty of seeds, as many will fail to germinate.
+Growing these plants from seed is uncommon since germination rates are low and seeds require stratification.
+It can also take several years for seed-grown plants to flower.
+If attempting to sow seeds, plant many seeds since many will fail to germinate.